-In 2017-18 the total number of learners was 5,106 (2017 4,010).
+In 2018-19 the total number of learners was 5,773 (2018: 5,106).
 This included:-

-2018 2017
+2019 2018

-16-18 Classroom 1,124 1,072
+16-18 Classroom 1,127 1,124

-Apprentices 548 556
+Apprentices 523 548

-Higher Education 206 228
+Higher Education 249 206

-Other Funded Adults 3,228 2,154
+Other Funded Adults 3,874 3,228

-Total 5,106 4,010
+Total 5,773 5,106

-There was an increase in 16-18 Classroom student numbers of 4.9% indicating that the College continues to be successful in recruiting a greater proportion of learners in this core age-group.
-The small drop in numbers of Apprentices is due to difficulties experienced around the introduction of the new Apprenticeship reforms, however this is not as high as the average fall in Apprenticeship numbers experienced nationally.
-The drop in Higher Education volumes is largely due reduced enrolments on programmes that had previously run with a delay in the introduction of new programmes which have started in 2018/19.
-The growth in other funded learners was largely due to increased working with employers through full cost and European funded programmes.
+There was a small increase in 16-18 Classroom student numbers indicating that the College continues to be successful in recruiting learners in this core age-group.
+The small drop in numbers of Apprentices is due to difficulties experienced around the introduction of the new Apprenticeship reforms.
+Higher Education volumes have increased reflecting the introduction of new programmes which started in 2018/19 which have been extremely popular.
+The continued growth in other funded learners was largely due to increased working with employers through full cost and European funded programmes.